sagemath/trac_to_gh/Issue 7242.md

 # Issue 7242: Convert sage to use the new standard libary multiprocessing module rather than processing

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7242

 Original creator: tabbott